 Terry L. Campbell II

 University of Hong Kong

-Using a proprietary dataset of corporate philanthropy, we find that typically non-disclosed direct giving activities are positively associated with a higher quantity and quality of innovation, and with more collaborative and original innovation.
-In contrast, our results do not hold for giving by corporate foundations, which are subject to mandatory disclosure.
-Our results suggest that much of what are ostensibly promoted as direct giving contributions are actually research-related partnerships.
-The effect of direct giving on innovation is more pronounced in more opaque firms and in more competitive industries.
-These findings provide evidence of the distinct motives by which firms choose between largely non-disclosed direct giving and giving through corporate foundations that require mandatory disclosure, and help explain firms’ traditional resistance to mandatory disclosure of their giving programs.
+Using a unique dataset of corporate philanthropy, we find that direct giving activities are positively associated with more collaborative and original innovation.
+In contrast, our results do not hold for corporate foundations’ contributions.
+Our results suggest that much of what is ostensibly promoted as philanthropy actually reflects research-related partnerships.
+The effect of direct giving on innovation is more pronounced in more opaque firms and more competitive industries.
+These findings provide evidence of the distinct motives by which firms choose between direct giving and foundation giving.
+This study suggests that firms can use direct philanthropy to expand firm-boundaries by outsourcing innovation.